• Skip to primary navigation

 Equipment

-As far as equipment goes, all you will need is a small mixing bowl for softening the cream cheese, and a baking tray for baking the pastries.
-If you have bought a block of puff pastry rather than a roll, then you will also need a rolling pin.
-Baking parchment will prevent the pastries from sticking to the tray, and will also make cleaning up afterwards much easier.
+As far as equipment goes, you will need a small mixing bowl for softening the cream cheese, and a baking tray for baking the pastries.
+You will need a rolling pin if you bought a block of puff pastry rather than a roll.
+Baking parchment will prevent the pastries from sticking to the tray and will make it easier to clean up.

 Ingredients